-There are many opportunities to be involved with Thrive all year!
-Learn more about the different options below and find out which one works for you.
+There are many opportunities to partner with Thrive all year!
+Learn more about the different options and find out which one works for you.

 Become a Thrive Ambassador

 We are seeking volunteers from a variety of disciplines and work backgrounds across campus to be Thrive Ambassadors.

 Are you a student, staff, CUPE, faculty member or post doc who—

 - Is a positive health role model?